ml4ai/automates-v2/docs/README.md

 # Adding a new OpenAPI doc

+- Ensure you have sphinx; if not, `pip install sphinx`.

 - Create .yaml file in source/
 - Create .rst file in source/
 - Add file item to source/index.rst